 Whether your ultimate goal is conducting research or working with children directly in the schools, Ball State’s nationally accredited and highly ranked Department of Educational Psychology can provide you with the tools you need to build a successful career.

 Are you a graduate student looking for a versatile master’s or doctoral program that could be used in a wide variety of job settings?
-Consider our graduate degrees in either our educational psychology or school psychology.
+Consider our graduate degrees in either our educational psychology, quantitative psychology, or school psychology.

 Are you an undergraduate student wanting to broaden your experience and marketability?
 We offer minors in human development or gifted and talented education.